georgemrtn5/georgemrtn5.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: This is a short bio about me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is George Martin or Jorge Martinez, preferably the former.

+My hobbies and interests:

+- I have an interest in electronics and software/ or "something to do with computers" as some like to put it
+- I enjoy sports, mostly football(soccer)... actually only football
-- I rock a great mustache
+- I enjoy the occasional video game
+- I like going to the gym and eating "clean"

+### my cv

+- My undergraduate degree is in Software and Electronics
-- I'm extremely loyal to my family
+- I'm currently doing my PhD in Self Healing Repair Chips

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.